 While the Saskatoon Zoo Society is responsible for the environmental education programs at the zoo, you can find that information on our Visitor Information page.

 There are multiple ways.
 Online, the easiest way is to donate through CanadaHelps.org.
 Don’t fear though!
 There are plenty of other ways to donate to a worthwhile cause.
-Consider purchasing a membership to the zoo (Free Admission to the Saskatoon Forestry Farm Park Zoo year round, except for Family Day and Christmas Day), symbolically adopting an animal through our Adopt-a-Critter program, or donate your time by volunteering.
+Consider purchasing a membership to the Zoo Society, symbolically adopting an animal through our Adopt-a-Critter program, or donate your time by volunteering.

 While we can’t answer for the other organizations at the Saskatoon Forestry Farm Park and Zoo, the Saskatoon Zoo Society is a non-profit environmental education organization that exists to provide educational opportunities based around the wildlife at the Saskatoon Forestry Farm Park and Zoo.
 Find out more about us and what we do.